george-thomas-hill/thunderkey/README.md

 # Thunderkey

-This is the source code for [Thunderkey](https://addons.thunderbird.net/thunderbird/addon/thunderkey), a Thunderbird Extension.
+This is the source code for [Thunderkey](https://addons.thunderbird.net/thunderbird/addon/thunderkey), a Thunderbird extension.

 ## Features